kevbrnen/Music-Technology-Final-Project/JUCE Code/README.md

 ### Installation/Build information
 #### Installing The Plug-in
 The .vst3 files are located [here](./Plug-in%20builds/) for Windows and MacOS.
+You can use a website like [this](https://download-directory.github.io/) for downloading directly from the repository, just copy the URL of the file you want to download.
 The plug-in was built using XCode on an Intel Mac.
 The Windows build was created using JUCE on a Windows virtual machine and Visual Studio 2022.

 #### Building The Plug-in
 In order to build the plug-in yourself.
 First make sure you have [XCode](https://developer.apple.com/xcode/) (for Mac) or [Visual Studio](https://visualstudio.microsoft.com/) (for Windows).
 Also make sure to install [JUCE](https://juce.com/get-juce/) for your desired platform and follow [this](https://docs.juce.com/master/tutorial_new_projucer_project.html) tutorial to get everything up and running.